 e) that Resolution 165 (Rev. Dubai, 2018) of the Plenipotentiary Conference sets firm submission deadlines for proposals from participants in conferences and assemblies of the Union, sets a firm submission deadline for secretariat documents, and applies to the RA;

-f) that Resolution 208 (Dubai, 2018) of the Plenipotentiary Conference establishes the appointment procedure and the maximum term of office for Chairmen and Vice-Chairmen of Sector Advisory Groups, SGs and other groups;

-g) that Resolution 191 (Rev. Dubai, 2018) of the Plenipotentiary Conference establishes methods and approaches for the coordination of efforts among the three Sectors of the Union;
+f) that Resolution 191 (Rev. Dubai, 2018) of the Plenipotentiary Conference establishes methods and approaches for the coordination of efforts among the three Sectors of the Union;

-h) that the General Rules of Conferences, Assemblies and Meetings of the Union have been adopted by the Plenipotentiary Conference,
+g) that the General Rules of Conferences, Assemblies and Meetings of the Union have been adopted by the Plenipotentiary Conference,

+recognizing

+a) that Resolution 208 (Dubai, 2018) of the Plenipotentiary Conference establishes the appointment procedure and the maximum term of office for Chairmen and Vice-Chairmen of Sector Advisory Groups, SGs and other groups;

+b) that Resolution 208 (Dubai, 2018) of the Plenipotentiary Conference recalls mainstreaming a gender perspective in ITU and promotion of gender equality and the empowerment of women through information and communication technologies,

 noting